maptiler/maptiler-sdk-js/readme.md

 All the other options are documented on a [our reference page](https://docs.maptiler.com/sdk-js/api/map/) and more examples are available [here](https://docs.maptiler.com/sdk-js/examples/).

 ## Heatmap Layer Helper
-The heatmap layer is a great alternative for visualizing a collection of sparse data, but they can be challenging to use, especially when one has to come up with thir own color ramp from scratch. **The helper makes this much easier!**
+The heatmap layer is a great alternative for visualizing a collection of sparse data, but they can be challenging to use, especially when one has to come up with their own color ramp from scratch. **The helper makes this much easier!**

-Here is a minimalist example, using the default `TURBO` color ramp
+Here is a minimalist example, using the default built-in `TURBO` color ramp:
 ```ts
 map.addHeatmap({
   data: "public-schools.geojson",